-5.1 The Allowable Bearing Pressure on the crushed stone atop natural soils or on controlled fill can be 4,000 psf.
+5.1 The Allowable Bearing Pressure on the controlled/structural fill or on the aggregate piers can be 4,000 psf .
 The allowable loading can be increased by 1/3 for seismic or wind loading.
 At retaining walls the maximum pressure on the toe can be 50% higher than the average pressure, cited above.

-5.2 The Lateral Soil Loading (static) on retaining walls that are part of the building should be based on at-rest pressure using the at-rest coefficient cited in the table below.
-Lateral soil loading on retaining walls apart from the building can be designed with active pressure using the coefficient cited below for level backfill.
-The ultimate sliding coefficient for concrete on the crushed stone atop natural soils or on controlled fill is 0.60.
+5.2 The static Lateral Soil Loading on retaining walls that are part of the building (if any), should be based on at-rest pressure using the coefficient $K_o = 0.45$ as cited in the table below.
+Lateral soil loading on retaining walls apart from the building can be designed with active pressure using the coefficient $K_a = 0.28$ for level backfill.
+The ultimate sliding coefficient for concrete on crushed stone or controlled fill is 0.60.